ArmandoAv/online_store/postgres/README.md

 Whenever Python is used in a project, it is recommended to create a virtual environment so that the necessary packages can be installed to run Python scripts.
 This is also done to have control of the packages that are needed and not install extra packages from other developments.

-If you already have the project with the steps in the sqlserver folder.
+If you already have the project with the steps in the sqlserver or oracle folder.
 Open a Windows terminal, in the online_store folder.
 If you don't have an virtual environment, you need to run the following commands:

 ```